Tenant Repair Costs Policy

 Last published 01 Nov 2018

-The intent of this policy is to identify liability for damage to a property in which Family and Community Services (DCJ), as the landlord’s managing agent, determines the tenant is responsible for the damage and the associated cost of repairs.
+The intent of this policy is to identify liability for damage to a property in which the department of Communities and Justice (DCJ), as the landlord’s managing agent, determines the tenant is responsible for the damage and the associated cost of repairs.
 This is done in a way that is procedurally fair for the tenant and the landlord, Land and Housing Corporation (LAHC).

 This policy applies to all tenancies managed by DCJ, including Aboriginal Housing Office tenancies.